Senior Living Furniture Design Tips

 Senior Living Furniture

-As life span gets longer an ever increasing number of people is choosing to move into senior living facilities.
-This does not mean however, that they are giving up their independence.
-On the contrary, most senior living facilities nowadays are geared towards providing a busy, enriching and fulfilling life to those wishing to enjoy their golden years in comfort.
+As life expectancy increases, an growing number of people are choosing to move into senior living facilities.
+However, this doesn't mean they are giving up their independence.
+On the contrary, most modern senior living communities are designed to offer an active, enriching, and fulfilling lifestyle for those who wish to enjoy their golden years in comfort.

-In order to successfully do that, facilities need to consider a number of factors when designing and furnishing their common and private areas.
-Amongst the most important things to remember is that a senior living environment is a permanent residence.
-Unlike a day center, this is people’s home and it needs to look like one.
+To create an optimal environment for senior living, facilities need to consider a variety of factors when designing and furnishing their common and private spaces.
+One of the most important considerations is that a senior living facility is not just a temporary stay; it is a permanent residence.
+Unlike a day center, this is people’s home, and it must reflect that.

 Seat width